telerik/xaml-docs/controls/radchartview3d/styles-and-templates/cutomizing-3d-series.md

 The chart allows you to choose different geometries and materials for each data point based on its model.

-You can use the __DefaultVisualMaterialSelector__ property to set material selector and choose material dynamically.
+You can use the __DefaultVisualMaterialSelector__ property to set a material selector and choose material dynamically.

 #### __[C#] Example 4: Implementing material selector__
 	public class MyDefaultVisualMaterialSelector : MaterialSelector